nosas/blog/keras_tuner_tensorboard/article.md

 ---
 ## Conclusion

-We can clearly see the benefits of hyperparameter tuning.
+We can see the benefits of hyperparameter tuning.
 Not only does the engineer save time and effort, but they can greatly improve model performance while gaining invaluable insights about *why* the model performs well.

 Surprisingly, `RandomSearch` did an excellent job of exploring the hyperparameter space and finding the best hyperparameters.